Michael-F-Bryan/latex-rs/README.md

 ## Getting Started

+Most of the types used to construct a `Document` have examples showing how they can be used and roughly what they'll generate, however for a more in-depth example check out the [complex example] in the `examples/` directory.

-There are some fairly detailed [examples][examples] in the documentation, although this is what your typical "Hello World" would look like:
+This is what your typical "Hello World" would look like:

 ```rust
 use latex::{Document, DocumentClass, Element};